 Reassembly to fix burners on a gas stove not lighting

 Taking a burner apart may seem intimidating, but it doesn’t need to be.
 The parts are keyed so they only go back together one way, if the orientation matters.
 Simply place the head back on the burner, and rotate it until it fits.
 It only fits one way, and you know it fits right when it sits level .

 Then you put the two covers on top of the head.
 They work the same way.
 You know they are right when they sit level.

-Once you have the head reassembled, try lighting it.
-It should light readily.
+Once you have the head reassembled, try turning the gas control knob to light it.
+It should light readily to the familiar bluish-white flame.
 Probably more readily than you are used to.
 If it clicks, or you smell gas, turn the burner back off.
 It is still clogged.

 When I do this on an old stove, I frequently find some of the heads are fouled more thoroughly than others.
 Just because one had is fouled and needs another soak to work doesn’t mean the others won’t be okay.